Ionospheric Observations from the ISS: Overcoming Noise Challenges in Signal Extraction: Appendix: Mathematical Forms of the Noise Profile Components

-The supplementary material contains two figures that further describe the iterative noise profile fitting process.
+where the Richards and parabolic components together constitute the instrument baseline and the Gaussian component represents the true signal.

 Figures \ref{fig:richards_parabola_fit_day272_quarter1} and \ref{fig:noiseprofile_fitestimates} both describe the selected noise profile with the smallest integral out of the candidate noise profiles for the first quarter of Julian day 272.
-Figure \ref{fig:richards_parabola_fit_day272_quarter1} plots the individual components that constitute the refined noise floor profile (Richards and parabolic curves) and identified true signal (Gaussian shape).
+Figure \ref{fig:richards_parabola_fit_day272_quarter1} plots the individual components that constitute the refined instrument baseline profile (Richards and parabolic curves) and identified true signal (Gaussian shape).
 Raw initial input and the final fitted profile (Richards and parabolic input combined) are also displayed.
 Figure \ref{fig:noiseprofile_fitestimates} displays the respective parameter estimates for each of these components (Richards, parabolic, Gaussian shapes) in table form.
 Parameters for each shape that convey the most information about the importance of the shape in the final profile fit are highlighted in colors matching the plot.
-These include Richards A (point of inflection), Gaussian amplitude, and the three parabolic components (quadratic term (p), slope (q), intercept (r)). \begin{description} \item[Noise floor decomposition with raw signal.]
+These include Richards A (point of inflection), Gaussian amplitude, and the three parabolic components (quadratic term (p), slope (q), intercept (r)). \begin{description} \item[Baseline decomposition with raw signal.]